Helmut Lang, curated by Todd von Ammon

 On view through August 16

-MOCA Westport is pleased to present an exhibition of works by Helmut Lang, curated by Todd von Ammon, on view to the public beginning on Sunday March 15 and continuing through August 16, 2020.
-The exhibition demonstrates the continued evolution of Lang’s contributions to culture and art.
+MoCA Westport is pleased to present an exhibition of works by Helmut Lang, curated by Todd von Ammon, on view to the public beginning on Sunday March 15th and continuing through August 16th, 2020.
+The exhibition will span both galleries of the museum and consist of two separate projects, demonstrating the continued evolution of Lang’s contributions to culture and art.

 One needn’t be a dedicated follower of fashion to have memories of Lang, one of the most forward-thinking designers to ever work in the industry.
 Lang became a household name in the 1990s and was known for his minimal yet romantic aesthetic and collaborations with Jenny Holzer, Louise Bourgeois and the estate of Robert Mapplethorpe.
 Lang said goodbye to all that in 2005.
 And if there was any doubt that he meant it, in 2010, after a fire destroyed most of his archive, he completed the job, using the remains as material for his mostly abstract art.